papicool/papicool/README.md

 <br />

-hi, i'm Papa Moussa FALL, a passionate self-taught Cloud and a Platform and DevOps Engineer from Senegal.
+hi, i'm Papa Moussa FALL, a passionate self-taught Cloud and a Platform & DevOps Engineer from Senegal.
 I take great care in the experience, architecture, robust, scalable, easily maintainable and code quality of the things I build.

 i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.